dehlirious/PocketProxy/README.md

 ## About PocketProxy

 PocketProxy is a simple web proxy written in PHP that can allow you to bypass Internet content filters, or to browse the internet anonymously.
-PocketProxy is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
 PocketProxy is the successor to [MiniProxy](http://pageforward.sf.net).

 ## Prerequisites

-PocketProxy should be able to run on any web server with PHP 5.4.7 or later. miniProxy requires PHP's `curl` and `mbstring` extensions to be installed.
+PocketProxy should be able to run on any web server with PHP 5.4.7 or later.
+PocketProxy requires PHP's `curl`, `mbstring` and `xml` extensions to be installed.

 ## Installation and Use